 Everything you need to wire your first cron job in under five minutes.
-The HTTP API is intentionally tiny — three endpoints — so you can integrate from any language without an SDK.
+The HTTP API is intentionally tiny — one ping URL with three lifecycle actions (and a heartbeat shorthand) — so you can integrate from any language without an SDK.
+PHP and WordPress get first-class wrappers either way: the cron-monitor/php-sdk package (Symfony Scheduler + Laravel) and the Cronheart WordPress plugin (WP-Cron).

 Concepts